 1 Cubic Foot

-This first water softener resin is by ABC waters.
+This first high capacity water softener resin is by ABC waters.
 This is a bag that is one cubic foot in size.
 It should be noted that you will either get one large bag or multiple smaller bags that equal in one cubic foot.
 This resin is eight percent standard cation.
 All this resin total weighs about 50 pounds.

 With a bag of water softener resin this big, you can properly fill a tank that is 9 by 48 inches in size.
 The screen must be in between 16 to 50 US.